What is an XML sitemap and why should you have one?

 An example of an XML sitemap

 Let’s take a look at an example.
 Below, you’ll see a screenshot of the base XML sitemap of yoast.com.
-In this sitemap, you see all the different sitemaps on yoast.com.
+You can see all the different sitemaps on yoast.com.
 You’ll notice a date at the end of each line.
 This tells Google when each post was last updated and helps with SEO because you want Google to crawl your updated content as soon as possible.
 When a date changes in the sitemap, Google knows new content exists to crawl and index.

 Sometimes, splitting an index sitemap is necessary if you have a huge website.
 A single XML sitemap is limited to 50,000 URLs and can have a file size of up to 50 MB.
 If your website has over 50,000 posts, you’ll need two separate ones for the post URLs, effectively adding a second index sitemap.
 The Yoast SEO plugin sets the limit even lower — at 1.000 URLs — to keep your sitemap loading as fast as possible.